opnfv/ipv6/docs/setupservicevm/2-ipv6-configguide-os-controller.rst

    ``http://fpaste.org/276949/39476214/``

+Please note:

 * Note 1: you need to change the IP address of ``ODL_MGR_IP`` to point to your actual IP address of Open Daylight Controller.
 * Note 2: You may have to change the value of ``ODL_PROVIDER_MAPPINGS`` and ``PUBLIC_INTERFACE`` to match your actual network interfaces.

 **OS-N-6**: Initiate Openstack setup by invoking ``stack.sh``